 Standing for Open Broadcaster Software, this open source screen recorder has a steep learning curve.
 It's not really for beginners, although it's primarily aimed at those wanting to stream using Twitch or YouTube.

 But you can just as well use it to record what happens on the Windows Desktop.
 Despite being free, it's not a trial and won't limit the length of capture or add a watermark.

 There's help on the website, but to save you time, when you first use OBS Studio, click the + button in the Sources box and select 'Display capture' and you'll see your desktop (you can specify which monitor if you have more than one).

 Alternatively, you can select Game capture and it will happily record full-screen games, something that a lot of software refuses to do.

-Camtasia (previously called Camtasia Studio) is a powerful screen recorder tool that makes it easy to record what's happening on your PC, convert the results into a polished presentation, then share it with the world.
+Camtasia 2019 (previously called Camtasia Studio) is a powerful screen recorder tool that makes it easy to record what's happening on your PC, edit the results into a polished presentation, then share it with the world.